EKTA: Company’s history

 The company was founded in 1992.

 In 1995 EKTA became a leading Ukrainian manufacturer of large plasma screens and displays.
 In 1995 EKTA started in the rental business, providing plasma video-walls of its own production for concert staging.

 In 1996 Italian rental companies started to use EKTA plasma video-panels.

 Since 1999 EKTA has been a provider of visual display equipment in specialized niches and applications throughout the CIS (including voting systems).

 In 2000 the Media Garden EXPO 2000 project was completed in Hannover for the national Germany pavilion.
 In the same year EKTA developed the first model of large LED screens.

 In 2004 EKTA production introduced the ideology of Total quality management (TQM).

 In 2005 EKTA began building a new plant for LED screen production.

 In 2007-2008 new LED products were introduced into development: strips that allow building semi-transparent video-screens, and also screens for indoor usage with enhanced contrast.

 In 2008 EKTA opened its representative office in the United Arab Emirates - EKTA Middle East.

 In 2009, the company joined the International Association of Audiovisual Systems Integrators InfoComm International.
 Today EKTA is the only Ukrainian member of this international association.

 In 2009-2011 a range of products were launched onto the market.
-Those are LED video-floor for show-business, LED road signs and boards for the road sector, and LED-solutions for digital signage.
+Those are LED video-floor for show-business, LED road signs and boards for the road sector, and LEDs for digital signage.

 In 2010 EKTA launched large LED screens operating in 3D format, and in 2011 realization of commercial projects using 3D technology was started.

 In 2011 the biggest LED 3D TV produced by EKTA has made the Guinness World Record.
 The screen was introduced on May 28, 2011 in Gothenburg (Sweden).